2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ![alt text](<Sources/Type of bedrooms.png>)

-As the graphic reflects in general both cities offers more entire aparment, followed by private rooms ending with share rooms.
-Nevertheless Madrid has more offer comparing wiht Barcelona.
+As the graphic reflects, in general there is a greater percentage of whole apartments offered in both cities, followed by private rooms and lastly shared rooms.
+Nevertheless Madrid has many more listings than Barcelona.

 **Category Status:**